Mayan themes for education

 Books to help improve the health of everyone: in Guatemala, Mexico, Honduras and the rest of the world

-Every month we find another native fruit or edible plant that is missing from books on Mayan agriculture, food, etc. So our series of publications: FLAAR reports for scholars, students, and interested lay people, and MayanToons for children, have the results of studies from our entire team.
+Every month we find another native fruit or edible plant that is missing from books on Mayan agriculture, food, etc. Our series of publications including FLAAR reports for scholars, students, and interested lay people, and MayanToons for children, have the results of studies from our entire team.

-SuperFoods: help health of Maya, Xinca, Garifuna and the entire world
+SuperFoods: improving the health of the Maya, Xinca, Garifuna and the entire world

 Quinoa is the superfood of the Inca civilization of Peru.
 Amaranth is the superfood of the Aztecs of Mexico.
-Whoa… it turns out there are many many species of amaranth native also to Guatemala.
-Plus, the fresh leaves of amaranth (locally called bledo) are also a superfood (I eat amaranth seed (called grain but it is a seed) every day for breakfast.
-I eat bledo for lunch or dinner.
+Wow!
+It turns out there are many species of amaranth native also to Guatemala.
+Plus, the fresh leaves of amaranth (locally called bledo) aare also a superfood.
+Amaranth seeds are a great breakfast food, and bledo can be eaten for lunch or dinner.

 We have worked this entire decade to make a list of all edible plants of Guatemala.
-When we head to Lake Yaxha this weekend, we will begin to make a list of which edible plants grow in this area (of Peten, to the east of Tikal).
+We will also be developing a list of edible plants in the area of Yaxha in Petén

-We also work on useful plants: for example, around the world the tonnage of plastic garbage is staggering.
+We also research useful plants.
+For example, around the world the tonnage of plastic garbage is staggering.
 The ancient Maya and Aztec had no plastic.
 So how did they wrap everything?
+The secret: plants!

-So we go out to the remote villages and we study how things are wrapped where the grandmothers are seated selling their products in the traditional markets.
+To find out more, we go out to the remote villages and we study how things are wrapped where the grandmothers are seated selling their products in traditional markets.

 Once we learn what is used (mainly giant leaves of heliconia and mashan (maxán) plants), we bring these plants back to grow them in our FLAAR Mayan Ethnobotanical Research Garden.
-So now our illustrators, animators, and graphic designers have the plants in front of them to do their books for kids and their animated videos.
+Now our illustrators, animators, and graphic designers have the plants in front of them to do create their books and animated videos for kids.

-We are working on making a list of every usable plant: which makes soap, which provides material with which to weave baskets, and which tree provides a fruit large enough, and hard enough, to serve as a plate or bowl (instead of plastic).
-You just scoop out the seeds, cut the large fruit in half, and it dries to a hard bowl permanently.
-When we go to remote villages, when the local people offer us cacao drink from their local trees, the beverage is served in the same identical bowls that the Maya used 2000 years ago (yes, of course the Maya royalty had ceramic plates, bowls, and cups; but the poor people out in the mountains used bowls made from tree fruits of Crescentia species trees.
+We are working on making a list of every usable plant.
+Which makes soap, which provides material with which to weave baskets, and which tree provides a fruit large enough, and hard enough, to serve as a plate or bowl (instead of plastic).
+We have documented how it is possible to scoop out the seeds, cut the large fruit in half, and it dries to a hard bowl permanently.
+When we go to remote villages, and when the local people offer us a cacao drink from their local trees, the beverage is served in the same identical bowls that the Maya used 2000 years ago (yes, of course the Maya royalty had ceramic plates, bowls, and cups; but the poor people out in the mountains used bowls made from tree fruits of Crescentia trees.

-So we have lots of first-hand information to put into our MayanToons books and eventual animated educational ideos.
+From this research we have lots of first-hand information to put into our MayanToons books and animated educational videos.

 Books on all the fascinating friendly insects: Butterflies, Moths, Beetles

-Bats are also pollinators around the world; in Guatemala there are endless variety, size, and kind of bats that love to suck nectar, especially of the flowers of the national tree, Ceiba pentandra.
-So lots to write books on: for children, and high quality photo style for parents and grandparents.
+Bats are also pollinators around the world; in Guatemala there are endless variety, size, and kinds of bats that love to drink nectar, especially of the flowers of the national tree, Ceiba pentandra.

 Books to help children learn not to kill animals, trees, insects, etc.